 Stepping up to mid-range professional cameras, you’ll find prices between $1,000 and $3,000.
 This is the category where you start seeing features that plumbing professionals rely on every day.
 These cameras offer better image quality, much longer and more durable cables, and the ability to record video and audio.
 The improved visuals and robust construction allow for more accurate and efficient inspections in a wider variety of pipe conditions.
 Many independent plumbers and smaller plumbing companies invest in these systems as their primary diagnostic tools.

-High-End Commercial Systems
+The Investment for High-End Systems

 At the top of the line, high-end commercial systems can run anywhere from $3,000 to well over $10,000.
 These are the heavy-duty workhorses designed for contractors and municipal services that perform frequent, detailed inspections.
 They boast advanced technology like high-definition video, self-leveling camera heads, extensive cable lengths, and rugged, waterproof construction.
 These systems are built to withstand the rigors of daily use in harsh environments and provide the clearest possible picture of what’s happening deep inside a sewer line.